Top

 Loading..

-Figure 16.
+Figure 17.
 Random effects meta-analysis for all Randomized Controlled Trials.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.

 Loading..

-Figure 17.
+Figure 18.
 Random effects meta-analysis for all early treatment and prophylaxis RCTs.
 Effect extraction is pre-specified, using the most serious outcome reported, see the appendix for details.
+Analysis validating pooled outcomes for COVID-19 can be found below.

 Loading..